vjvardhan/finzly-api-developerportal/developer-portal/secCodes.md

 |WEB|Internet-Initiated/Mobile Entries|Credit WEB Entries: A Person-to-Person entry transmitted on behalf of one natural person to another natural person, or between accounts belonging to the same natural person. <br><br>Debit WEB Entries: ACH entry initiated according to an authorization obtained via the internet or a wireless network (e.g. mobile device) except for an oral authorization via a telephone call.|Credit / Debit|Corporate to Consumer|
 |DNE|Death Notification Entry|Federal Govt.
 Agency Use Only |Non-Monetary|Consumer|

-***Note: Finzly payment hub system support all above sec codes from RDFI perspective.
-However, from the ODFI perspective the following sec codes are supported BOC, CCD, CIE, CTX, IAT, POP, POS, PPD, TEL and WEB.***
+***Note:BankOS payment platform supports all above SEC codes from RDFI perspective.
+However, from the ODFI perspective the following SEC codes are supported in the platfrom BOC, CCD, CIE, CTX, IAT, POP, POS, PPD, TEL and WEB.***

 **Addenda Record**